Jacqueline (Jaxie) Binder, M.A.Ed.

 Tony Geballe

-Tony Geballe has recorded, performed, produced and taught music of many kinds all around the world, as soloist and with the Trey Gunn Band, Karin Coonrod, La Compagnia de’ Colombari, Toyah Willcox, The Hellboys, Sun Palace, The League of Crafty Guitarists, Kelli Rae Powell, Braindance and many others.
-He has designed sound, composed music and performed in theatrical productions in New York City, Italy, and elsewhere.
+Tony Geballe has recorded, performed, produced and taught music of many kinds all around the world.
+He has worked as soloist and with the Trey Gunn Band, Karin Coonrod, La Compagnia de’ Colombari, Toyah Willcox, The Hellboys, Sun Palace, The League of Crafty Guitarists, The NY Indonesian Consulate Gamelan, Kelli Rae Powell, Braindance and many others.
+He has designed soundscapes, composed music and performed in theatrical productions primarily in New York City and Italy.
 His solo 12-string guitar CD Native of the Rain was released on Robert Fripp’s DGM label.
-Tony studied Indian classical music with Ustad Z. M. Dagar and others, and spent a year in Istanbul learning classical Turkish music from Necdet Yașar and exploring the Turkish folk music tradition.
+Tony studied Indian classical music with Ustad Z. M. Dagar and others, and spent a year in Istanbul learning classical Turkish music from Necdet Yașar while exploring the Turkish folk music tradition.
 Tony studied guitar, composition and improvisation with Ralph Towner and other members of the group Oregon and has a BA in Musical Engineering from the University of Washington.
 Tony was an instructor with Guitar Craft from 1985 to 2010, and has worked regularly with the Seattle Circle since its inception.
-Though he has lived in NYC for the last 20 years, Tony will be returning to his native Seattle for the Seattle Circle Guitar School.
+Though he has lived in NYC for the last 20 years, Tony will be returning to his native Seattle to provide a key resource to the Seattle Circle Guitar School.

 Curt Golden